 More travel access

-On the other hand, a tier-two passport from a politically neutral country like Antigua and Barbuda, which also offers citizenship by investment, may not offer the same extensive access but allows visa-free travel to Cuba and Russia.
-Thus, a third passport through triple citizenship can help bypass these restrictions, offering access where tier-one and tier-two passports may not.
-This enhanced global mobility is a crucial benefit of holding multiple citizenships.
+A tier-two passport from a neutral country, like Antigua and Barbuda, may not offer the same broad access, but it can still allow travel to countries like Cuba and Russia without a visa.
+Therefore, a third passport through triple citizenship can help bypass these restrictions, offering better global access than tier-one or tier-two passports alone.
+This is a key benefit of holding multiple citizenships.

 Freedom of movement